-Experience
+T/

-How long have you been working in
+How long have you been working in finance roles (not just your ourrent position)?

-finance roles (not just your current position)?
+mnance roles (not just your current position)?
 ALL

 Under 2 years 0%

 2-4 years 20%

 4-6 years 27%

 6-10 years 31%

 10+ years 22%

 Executive Summary

-Key Themes
+Key Themes 07

-- 1. Finance teams want to strategically organization and see technology as
+Finance teams want to strategically support the broader organization and see technology as a way forward 09

-- 2. Finance is still a long way from auto
+2. Finance is still a long way from automating core processes 13

-- 3. Data is a top challenge...and a top op
+3. Data is a top challengeand a top opportunity 17

-- 4. Al is in place within finance but ther
+4. Al is in place within finance but there are laggards 21

-- 5. CFOs need to see faster value in tec
+5. CFOs need to see faster value in technology projects 25

-First Annual Autonomous Finance
+First Annual Autonomous Finance Benchmark

-Benchmark framework and measur
+Benchmark Framework and Measures 29

-Global Benchmark results
+Global Benchmark Results 31

-Final Reflections
+Final Reflections 34

-Industry sector results
+Industry Results 35

-Regional Results
+Regional Results 49